We follow a strict honesty policy. However, to fund our work, we use affiliate advertising links on this blog.

 Why are autoresponders important?

-As their name suggests, with autoresponders, a lot of your email marketing gets automated.
+As their name suggests, with autoresponders, your email marketing gets automated.

-If you set autoresponders up correctly, subscribers receive the right messages at the right time from your business — without you having to worry about sending these out manually.
+If you set up your autoresponders correctly, subscribers receive the right messages at the right time from your business — without you having to worry about sending newsletters out manually.

-Not only that however, autoresponder emails can generate a lot of income for your business — so long as you are clever about how you use them.
+Not only that, however.
+Autoresponder emails can generate significant income for your business — so long as you are clever about how you use them.

-So let’s take a look at how you use autoresponders in ‘smart’ ways.
+So, let’s take a look at how you can use autoresponders in ‘smart’ ways.

 Smart applications of autoresponders

-The above example of sending out a series of timed emails after somebody signs up to a mailing list is an important one — but it’s also a fairly basic application of autoresponders.
+The above example of sending out a series of automated welcome emails to new subscribers on a mailing list is an important one, but it’s also a fairly basic application of autoresponders.

-move subscribers from one communications cycle to another after they buy a product (i.e., move them from a prospect-focused series of emails to an ‘upsell’ cycle of communications aimed at existing customers)
+• move subscribers from one communications cycle to another after they buy a product (i.e., move them from a prospect-focused series of messages to an ‘upselling’ cycle that targets existing customers)

-send emails based on subscription date — for example, you could send your customers a message precisely one year after they bought a product (for example, to encourage them to renew a policy or warranty)
+• send emails based on subscription date — for example, you could send your customers a newsletter precisely one year after they bought a product (for example, to encourage them to renew a policy or warranty)

-- send emails based on personal data you’ve captured — for example, you could use date of birth information to trigger emails on your subscribers’ birthdays
+• send emails based on personal data you’ve captured — you could use date of birth information to trigger emails on your subscribers’ birthdays

-send an offer to subscribers if they visit (or subscribe to your list from) a particular page on your website
+• send an offer to subscribers if they visit a particular page on your website (or subscribe to your list from it)

 How do I send autoresponders?

-To send autoresponders, you need to use an email marketing app.
-There are lots available.
+To send autoresponders, you’ll need to use an email marketing app.
+There are lots of these available, with well-known ones including:

-These are all well-established solutions for building mailing lists and sending autoresponders to them.
+These are all popular, established solutions for growing email lists and sending autoresponders to them.

-Additionally, some ecommerce platforms — like Squarespace and Shopify — now also include email marketing tools that include some autoresponder features.
+Additionally, some online store builders — like Squarespace or Shopify — now also include email marketing tools that include some autoresponder features.

 So, should I stop manually sending out e-newsletters?